nogibjj/IDS706_DataEngineering_BarbaraFlores_Miniproject13/README.md

 This project involves building a publicly accessible auto-scaling container using Azure App Services and Flask.
 The application translates English text to Spanish using the Helsinki-NLP Opus MT model.

+### 🎥 Video Tutorial
+The following [YouTube link](https://youtu.be/EFe9FRIGIUc) shows a clear, concise walkthrough and demonstration of the project

 The project structure is as follows:
 ```bash